-Estimator of the local average treatment effect.
+Estimator for the local average treatment effect.

 Usage